yorikim/book-challenge/README.md

 any commits.
 If there is a commit you would typically squash out, just mention it in the commit message:
 'I would generally squash a commit like this'
+But otherwise keep your git history and for more meaningful commits a good commit message.

+Deploy a working version of your application wherever you like and share a link with us so we can see it running.

 ## Scope